rtomagnini/Yamtrack/README.md

 ### Reverse Proxy Setup

-When using a reverse proxy, if you see a Forbidden error, you need to set the `URLS` environment variable to the URL you are using for the app.
+When using a reverse proxy, if you see a `403 - Forbidden` error, you need to set the `URLS` environment variable to the URL you are using for the app.

 ```bash
 services: